DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/item-quest.md

 # If using multiple times, be sure to rename each script container appropriately
 # If you're testing the script and want to manually reset your cooldown, you can use:
 # /ex zap item_questgiver_interact *
+# Don't forget to add 'debug: false' on each container when you're done testing.